cyrex562/imgui-rs/docs/README.md

 ### Gallery

-For more user-submitted screenshots of projects using Dear ImGui, check out the [Gallery Threads](https://github.com/ocornut/imgui/issues/5243)!
+For more user-submitted screenshots of projects using Dear Imgui, check out the [Gallery Threads](https://github.com/ocornut/imgui/issues/5243)!

 For a list of third-party widgets and extensions, check out the [Useful Extensions/Widgets](https://github.com/ocornut/imgui/wiki/Useful-Extensions) wiki page.